raspberrypilearning/3D-scene/en/step_6.md

 ![Make a variable](images/make-a-variable.png)

-Name the variable to match its use, for example 'turn'.
-Keep the 'For all sprites' box checked, this means you will be able to use the variable in the code for any of your sprites or the Stage.
+Name the variable to match its use, for example `turn`{:class="block3variables"}.
+Generally, you will keep the 'For all sprites' box checked, this means you will be able to use the variable in the code for any of your sprites or the Stage.

 ![Speed variable settings](images/speed-variable.png)